-The Chicago Reporter is responsible for researching, reporting and writing investigative and analytical stories and other content for chicagoreporter.com, public and media appearances to promote stories and participation in partnerships with other news outlets.
+The reporter is responsible for researching, reporting and writing investigative and analytical stories and other content for chicagoreporter.com, public and media appearances to promote stories and participation in partnerships with other news outlets.
 This is a temporary position that is expected to last six to eight months.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES